Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 We have almost described enough data to construct a cobordism.
 We can build a possibly degenerate surface, which has among its boundary components the inner boundaries of the annuli.
 Since we wanted $m$ outgoing boundary components, we restrict to the subset of data that gives us $m$ boundary components in addition to these inner boundaries of annuli.
-The inner boundaries of the annuli come with a canonical parametrization, but the outer ones do not have such a parametrization yet.
+The inner boundaries of the annuli come with a canonical parametrization, but the outer ones do not come with such a parametrization.
 Because they already have a canonical orientation coming from the orientation of the outer boundary of the annuli, it suffices to add one point $P_i$ in each of them, $m$ in total.
-Finally, we will need to include these new parametrization points in $\omega$ and the $r_i$'s.
-To do this, we write $\xi_i = \zeta_i$ for $1 \leq i \leq 2h$ and $\xi_{2h+i} = P_i$ for $1 \leq i \leq m$, and expand our definition of $\omega$ to an permutation $\tilde{\omega}$ of $2h+m$ elements and add additional $r_{2h+i} \in [0,2\pi]$ for $1 \leq i \leq m$.
+Thus, we need to include these new parametrization points in $\omega$ and the $r_i$'s.
+To do this, we write $\xi_i = \zeta_i$ for $1 \leq i \leq 2h$ and $\xi_{2h+i} = P_i$ for $1 \leq i \leq m$, and expand our definition of $\omega$ to a permutation $\overline{\omega} \in \mathfrak{S}_{2h+m}$ and add additional $r_{2h+i} \in [0,2\pi]$ for $1 \leq i \leq m$.
+It is also convenient to extend the definition of $\lambda$ to a permutation $\overline{\lambda} \in \mathfrak{S}_{2h+m}$ by setting $\overline{\lambda}(2h+i) = 2h+i$ for $1 \leq i \leq m$.

-Now we make the definition of a radial slit configuration precise.
-We need to collect all the data, identify configurations leading to the same conformal surface and discard configurations leading to degenerate surfaces.
-Actually, it is only necessary to consider configurations with a fixed outer radius, we will say more on this towards the end of the section.
-Therefore, from now on let $\vec{R}=(R,R,\ldots,R)$ and $R=\frac{1}{2\pi}+\frac{1}{2}$ unless explicitly stated otherwise.
-This choice of outer radius is arbitrary, but we have chosen this specific outer radius so that it will become easier to make the connection with metric fat graphs.
+Now we can state the definition of a radial slit configuration by collecting all the above data, identifying those configurations yielding the same conformal surface, and discarding those configurations yielding degenerate surfaces.
+Actually, it is only necessary to consider configurations with a fixed outer radius; we will say more on this towards the end of the section.
+Therefore, from now on we take $\vec{R}=(R,R,\ldots,R)$ and $R=\frac{1}{2\pi}+\frac{1}{2}$ unless stated otherwise.
+This choice of outer radius is arbitrary, but it makes the connection with metric fat graphs cleanest.